Wang-ML-Lab/MMLU-SR/lm-evaluation-harness/README.md

 # Evaluating Llama3 with lm-evaluation-harness

 We have utilized the `lm-evaluation-harness`, officially supported by [llama-recipes](https://github.com/meta-llama/llama-recipes/tree/main/recipes/evaluation), to evaluate our Llama3 models.
-Our modifications are stored in the MMLU-SR branch, which we plan to merge into the main `lm-evaluation-harness` repository for easier access.
+Our MMLU-SR has been merged to lm-eval already, so you can directly follow main page to call lm-eval to run.
+Here is instruction for local run.

 ## Getting Started